Speaker placement for home theater

 In a 5.1 system your surround speakers are best placed to the left and right of your listening position.
 Aim them directly toward you for the best sound.

 7.1 surround sound

-Most people put their sub in the front of the room, so that it’s easier to connect it to their home theater receiver.
-If running a cable to where your sub sounds the best is impractical, use a wireless subwoofer kit and place it anywhere in the room you have a power outlet.
+Most people put their sub in the front of the room so that it’s simple to connect to their home theater receiver.
+But if running a cable to where your sub sounds the best is impractical, use a wireless subwoofer kit and place it anywhere in the room you have a power outlet.